Rome2Rio

 What companies run services between Reading, England and Dublin, Ireland?

 There is no direct connection from Reading to Dublin.
-However, you can take the train to Gatwick Airport, walk to London Gatwick Airport (LGW) airport, fly to Dublin Airport (DUB), walk to Dublin Airport, Terminal 2, then take the bus to Dublin 3Arena Point Village & Ringsend.
+However, you can take the train to London Paddington, take the train to Heathrow Terminals 2 & 3, walk to London Heathrow Airport (LHR) airport, fly to Dublin Airport (DUB), walk to Dublin Airport, Terminal 2, then take the bus to Dublin 3Arena Point Village & Ringsend.
 Alternatively, you can take a train from Reading to Dublin Ferryport B+I via Stafford, Holyhead, and Holyhead Ferry in around 9h 59m.

 Airlines